 Knowing and understanding the basics

 Dubia roaches have seven growth phases between molts called instars hard-wired into their physiology.
 While the number seven is fixed, environmental conditions can affect instar length.
-This variation is common, even “normal”.
-However, severely inadequate conditions can also vary the number of instars.
-This type of variation will lead to poor roach health and slowed growth.
+This kind of variation is common, even “normal”.
+However, at some point inadequate conditions can vary the number of instars.
+Rather than normal variation, this variation leads to poor roach health, slowing growth, and reduced productivity.

-However, a change in the number of instars will not be a factor in a well-maintained captive Dubia roach colony.
-It takes extreme conditions to change them.
+However, a change in the number of instars due to seriously inadequate conditions is not typical in well-maintained captive Dubia roach colonies.
+The conditions really need to be extreme for them to change.
 Some of the factors that may increase the rate at which Dubia roaches complete instars (external link) or increase the number of instars if they are extreme enough are low temperatures, poor diet, starvation, low humidity, injury, and an increase in daylight hours.

 Of course, more is not always better.
-There are natural limits beyond which providing more of something has no effect, and may have adverse effects.
+There are natural limits beyond which providing more of something has no effect, and may even have adverse effects.
 Temperature is one example.
-Moisture is another – particularly with captive colonies.
+Moisture is another.
+This is particularly with captive colonies.

 The following are the average number of weeks Dubia roaches take to complete their seven instars.
 This is based on our experience with colony temperatures between 80ºF & 90ºF.

 Average time to complete instar. (instar number: weeks)

 This means Dubia roaches go from birth to adulthood in about five months.
 We can round days to weeks because there is significant variation among roaches.
 This is true even with roaches reared together in the same conditions.
 In fact, individual variation of the time from birth to completion of the final instar can vary as much as two weeks.